-What Can a Psychiatrist Do For Me?
+What Can a Psychiatrist do for Me?

-What Should I Bring To My Appointment?
+What Should I Bring to my Appointment?

-What Should I Expect At The First Appointment?
+What Should I Expect At the First Appointment?

 Will I Have To Complete Blood Work, CT Scan, or Other Testing?

 As part of the medical evaluation, Dr. Makki will discuss medical or neurological conditions that could cause or attribute to psychiatric symptoms and conditions.
-At the initial appointment, she will likely request a basic medical work up to be completed, especially for the younger clients and for the clients with an existing medical diagnosis.
-In appropriate cases, she may order additional tests or recommend consultation with colleagues, such as endorinology, cardiology, neurology, sleep disorders, and gastrointestinology.
+At the initial appointment, she will likely request a basic medical work up to be completed, especially for younger clients and for clients with an existing medical diagnosis.
+In appropriate cases, she may order additional tests or recommend consultation with colleagues, such as those in endorinology, cardiology, neurology, sleep disorders, and gastrointestinology.

 Does Dr. Makki Provide Rating and/or Screening Tests?

-Yes, one of the features of her unique practice is that, in addition to psychiatric clinical examination, Dr. Makki utilizes clinical screening, rating inventories, and genetic testings to assist in diagnosis and treatments, as required.
+Yes.
+One of the features of her unique practice is that, in addition to psychiatric clinical examination, Dr. Makki utilizes clinical screening, rating inventories, and genetic testings to assist in diagnosis and treatments, as required.